Know and understand the need for generic file formats

 Objective: Know and understand the need for generic file formats

 This section explores the importance of using generic file formats in information technology.
-We will examine why these formats are crucial for data sharing, compatibility, and long-term accessibility.
+We will understand why these formats are crucial for data exchange and long-term accessibility.

 What are File Formats?

-A file format defines how data is stored in a file on a computer.
-It specifies the structure, encoding, and organization of the data.
-Different applications use different file formats.
+A file format defines how data is stored in a computer file.
+It specifies the structure and encoding of the data, allowing applications to correctly read and interpret the information.

 Why are Generic File Formats Important?

-• Data Preservation: Using generic formats helps to preserve data integrity and prevent data loss over time.
+• Data Preservation: Using generic formats helps ensure that data can be accessed and preserved over time.

 Examples of Generic File Formats